dylanlott/vedh/README.md

 This will boot up Postgres database.

-Then run the server with our Makefile by running `make run`
+Then run the server with `make run`, or run the API and Vite together with `make dev`.
+Both commands load the root `.env` automatically.

 The server will attempt to run all migrations and then start up.
-If it can't run migrations, it will rollback the database and noisily fail.
+If a migration fails, startup stops and the database is left available for operator recovery; migrations are never automatically rolled back by the application.

 You can run the server as if it's in prod with this same config, so you can switch between local and prod as long as you've configured your environment variables correctly.

-A copy of the server environment file for development is included in this repository.
+A copy of the environment template is included in this repository as `.env.example`.

 ### Web App